 Visit some of the area’s most beautiful gardens, where you’ll find plenty of fall color.
 Play in children’s areas, picnic on lawns and be sure to bring a camera.

 For a Fee:

-Walk through trails lined with fall color and see mums, mountain sage, liberty apple trees, and more.
-Kids will love the weekly storytelling and craft time as well as discovery stations throughout the garden.
+Walk through trails lined with blooming tulips, daffodils, hyacinths and more this spring.
+Kids will love visiting the model train garden to watch the train go around the tracks or playing with toy trains.
 1911 Sweetbay Dr., Gainesville.
 404-888-4760.
 Adults, $8; ages 3-12, $5; ages 2 and younger, free.